Grants Up to $7,500, Agency Can Assist Credit Unions with Applications

 ALEXANDRIA, Va.
 (Sept.
 24, 2018) – Low-income credit unions sustaining damage from Hurricane Florence are eligible for urgent needs grants (opens new window) up to $7,500 from the National Credit Union Administration to help restore operations.

-Credit unions can apply through the NCUA’s CyberGrants management system (opens new window).
+Credit unions can apply through the NCUA’s CyberGrants management system (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Severely affected credit unions may contact their NCUA examiners to apply.

 Credit unions may apply for funds to repair or replace credit union office property, machinery, equipment, fixtures, and leasehold improvements.
 Grant funds may also be used to resume operations, such as reconstructing data or reestablishing network systems.
 Funds will be provided to the extent that the expenditures requested by the credit union are not reimbursable under an insurance policy.